-Recent research has shown that people experience positive emotional, behavioral and psychological benefits being around water and participating in activities such as boating.
-Dr. Wallace Nichols, a marine biologist and author of Blue Mind (the bestselling book on the scientific connection between water and happiness), explores the overall health benefits of spending time on a boat.
+Recent research has shown that people experience positive emotional, behavioral and psychological benefits being around water.
+As well as participating in activities such as boating.
+Dr. Wallace Nichols, a marine biologist is the author of Blue Mind.
+It is a bestselling book on the scientific connection between water and happiness.
+It explores the overall health benefits of spending time on a boat.
 According to Dr. Nichols:

 According to Dr. Nichols being on a boat promotes physiological and psychological changes, sparking creativity and play.
 Boating resets our brains, allowing us time to relax and recharge while connecting us with nature.
 It’s meditative by offering an escape from our everyday lives and generating a space to de-stress.
-Boating appeals to our senses; the sight of water can induce feelings of happiness while the sound can promote feelings of relaxation and calmness.
+Boating appeals to our senses.
+The sight of water can induce feelings of happiness while the sound can promote feelings of relaxation and calmness.